lnucrowding/choo_choo/README.md

     //= require choo_choo/application

+## Usage

+To see a working example, you can boot up the dummy application:

+    cd spec/dummy
+    rails s

-To override the template used to render the time, create a `app/views/choo_choo/activities/current_time.html.erb` file in the host application.
+You can override the template used to render the activities by creating a `app/views/choo_choo/activities/current_time.html.erb` file in the host application.